RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 | GitHub / GitOps | Maubot plugin | Repository and deployment activity |
 | Hermes, Jarvis | Client-server API | Conversation |

-The RSS path is the most developed, because it carries the most volume.
+The RSS path is the most developed because it handles the greatest volume.
 My [FreshRSS intelligence pipeline](/posts/rss-intelligence-pipeline/) runs as a CronJob every thirty minutes, clusters near-duplicate stories, extracts a structured event with a local model, scores it against profiles, and posts the survivors.
-Its transform handles three payload shapes on one hook — the scored alert digest, a plain-text digest from a separate CronJob, and individual feed entries — and falls back to a formatted JSON dump for anything unrecognized.
+Its transform handles three payload shapes on one hook (the scored alert digest, a plain-text digest from a separate CronJob, and individual feed entries) and falls back to a formatted JSON dump for anything unrecognized.
 That fallback has repeatedly been how I discovered that a producer had changed its payload shape.

-The appliance producers deserve a note on where their configuration lives.
+The declarative boundary ends at the appliances.
 UniFi, Synology, and the weather source are not Kubernetes workloads; their webhook configuration lives in each device's own interface and outside git.
-That is an honest gap in an otherwise declarative stack; the URL is a bearer credential held in an appliance's settings page, recoverable only by regenerating it, and if an appliance is reset, the webhook must be re-entered by hand.
+The stack therefore retains one unvarnished manual step: the URL is a bearer credential held in an appliance's settings page, recoverable only by regenerating it, and a reset appliance requires the webhook to be entered by hand.

 Maubot occupies the remaining niche.
-Where Hookshot is push-driven and appservice-backed, Maubot runs plugin bots that poll — the GitHub and RSS plugins in particular — and each bot is a real Matrix client with its own device, encrypting into rooms the same way any client does.
-The two are complementary; anything that can push, pushes to Hookshot, while anything that must be polled, Maubot polls.
+Where Hookshot is push-driven and appservice-backed, Maubot runs plugin bots that poll (the GitHub and RSS plugins in particular), and each bot is a real Matrix client with its own device, encrypting into rooms the same way any client does.
+The two are complementary; anything that can push goes to Hookshot, while Maubot polls anything that must be polled.

 --------------------------------------------------------